darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 : Define whether allow upscaling during export.
 Defaults to false.

 `--style <style name>`
 : Specify the name of a style to be applied during export.
-If a style is specified, the path to the darktable configuration directory must also be specified (i.e. `--core --configdir ~/.config/darktable`).
+If a style is specified, the path to the Ansel configuration directory must also be specified (i.e. `--core --configdir ~/.config/Ansel`).
 By default no style is applied.

 `--style-overwrite`
 : The specified style overwrites the history stack instead of being appended to it.

 `--apply-custom-presets <0|1|false|true>`
 : Whether to load `data.db` which contains presets and styles.
-Disabling this option allows you to run multiple instances of `darktable-cli` at the cost of being unable to use the `--style` option.
+Disabling this option allows you to run multiple instances of `Ansel-cli` at the cost of being unable to use the `--style` option.
 Defaults to true.

 `--out-ext <extension>`
 : Set the output extension to use.
 If specified takes precedence over `<output file>`.
 By default this is extracted from `<output file>`.
 Defaults to `jpg` if `<output folder>` is specified.